madlambda/Acorn/docs/Acorn.md

 this will be discussed extensively in the next section.

 The symbol λ> is the shell prompt.
-Now you can type commands into the system but Acorn is better with the graphical user interface (GUI).
-You can start the window manager typing:
+Now you can type commands into the system but Acorn is easier to use with a graphical user interface (GUI).
+You can start the window manager by typing:

 ```